Subacute sclerosing panencephalitis: Pathogenesis

+SSPE is caused by a latent infection by mutated copies of wild type (naturally occurring) measles virus.
 A large number of nucleocapsids are produced in the neurons and the glial cells.
 In these cells the viral genes that encode envelope proteins have restricted expression.
 As a result, infectious particles like the M protein are not produced, and the virus is able to survive persistently without evoking an immune response.
 Eventually the infection will lead to SSPE.